dylanmeca/dylanmeca/README.md

 <h1 align="center">🖥️ Dylan Meca 📚</h1>
 <h3 align="center">🛡️ Python Developer 👨‍💻</h3>

-I'm Dylan Meca, a python developer 💻 with experience developing automation tools 🤖, specialized in marketing 🧑‍💼 and arduino 🛠️.
+I'm Dylan Meca, a python developer 💻 with experience developing automation tools 🤖, specialized in data analysis 📈 and arduino 🛠️.

 I share content on YouTube to inform and educate people about the latest trends in the tech industry 🏭 and to explain complex concepts in a clear and accessible way. 📜